sidharth240887/auth0_Solution_App/README.md

 **Algorithm:**
 * Get a list of applications and rules using the auth0 management APIs
 * For each application parse all the rules to check for following conditions:
-	* If rule contains application name or application id, add the rule to the application
+	* If rule contains application name or id, add the rule to the application
-	* If rule contains not condition(!==) for the application name or application id, do not add rule for the applcation.
-That rule will be applicable for rest of the applications, hence will be added to them.
+	* If rule contains not condition(!==) for the application name or id, do not add rule for the application.
+This rule will be applicable for rest of the applications, hence will be added to them.
 	* If rule has no application id or name, it will be added to all the applications.
-Since it is applicable for all.

 **Application Flow details:**
 When user hits the **/home** page, is prompted for a Log in.
 After Login is clicked, user is redirected to